I don’t really need a project plan if I’ve already discussed all the details with my client. Right?

 The schedule is one of the most important elements you should set during project planning.
 List all time-related details in accordance to the project’s deliverables, due dates, milestones, and other determinant factors.
 Include all methods of schedule development, who’s in charge, what resources will be used, and how time reporting should be done.

 You don’t have to plan your project’s schedule on paper.
 Use project management software or task management tools instead to schedule the duration of each task and make them available for the entire team.
-Some of those tools come with Gantt Charts to help you set and manage task dependencies.
-No need to have back and forth meetings to find out who’s working on what and when.
+Or even better, tools for Gantt chart creation (pretty popular in the construction industry) to align planning with time management.

 Gantt Chart example in Paymo